From a Railway Carriage

 From a Railway Carriage is a poem by Robert Louis Stevenson, included within his 1885 collection A Child's Garden of Verses.

-'The poem uses its rhythm to evoke the movement of a train.
+The poem uses its rhythm to evoke the movement of a train.

 Poet

-Robert Louis Stevenson (13 November 1850 – 3 Dec 1894) was a Scottish novelist, poet and essayist.
+Stevenson was a Scottish novelist, poet and essayist.
 A celebrity in his lifetime, Stevenson's critical reputation has fluctuated since his death, though today his works are held in general acclaim.
 He is currently ranked as the 26th most translated author in the world.